 Speaking of husbands, mine gets very excited when I leave town or go out with the girls, because it means he can order Buffalo chicken pizza delivery from Papa John’s or Domino’s, depending upon who is offering the better coupon.

 This homemade pizza recipe is so easy (yes, even Ben can make it!) and tastes so far superior to delivery, however, you’ll never want to go back to the frozen or delivery version again.

 How to Make Buffalo Chicken Pizza

-For the Buffalo chicken pizza dough, I like my favorite quick and dirty Homemade Whole Wheat Pizza Crust, though if you prefer to swap in store-bought dough, your secret is safe with me.
+For the Buffalo chicken pizza dough, I like my favorite quick and dirty homemade Whole Wheat Pizza Dough, though if you prefer to swap in store-bought dough, your secret is safe with me.

 From there, we slather on shredded chicken that’s been bathed in Buffalo sauce and top the whole shebang with red onions and gooey cheese.

 Pop it into the oven and 15 minutes later, BAM!

 - Buffalo Sauce.
 I used Frank’s—is there another?
 This delicious, always-appealing sauce got its start on chicken wings at a bar in Buffalo, New York (hence, the name).
 Now, it’s a household favorite that instantly ups the crowd-pleasing factor of any dish.

 - Shredded Chicken.
 Use one of my simple and foolproof methods for making the best shredded chicken.
 I have instructions for Instant Pot Chicken, Crock Pot Shredded Chicken, Baked Chicken Breast, and How to Cook Shredded Chicken (stovetop method).

 - Spices.
 Garlic powder and chili powder add an extra punch of flavor to the Buffalo sauce.